circonus/docs/content/irondb/getting-started/configuration.md

 this directory hierarchy will be indexed for searching and querying.

 Multiple `whisper` entitites may be configured, each representing a logically distinct Graphite installation.
-Using different values for `check_uuid`, and possibly also `check_name` and/or `account_id` will segregate these metrics from others.
+Using different values for `check_uuid` and (potentially) `account_id` will segregate these metrics from others.

 ##### graphite whisper directory